(95): Top 12 Kannywood Films of 2017

 - Kalan Dangi

 This is another wacky comedy directed by Ali Gumzak.
-It tells how the poor crave for wealth and wealthy individuals, while the rich look down upon the poor.
-Ali Nuhu, Aminu Sharif, Sadiq Sani Sadiq, Jamila Nagudu, Fati Washa, Aisha Tsamiya, among others live a life full of show-off, pretence, lies, deceits and condescension.
+It tells how the poor crave wealth and wealthy individuals while the rich look down upon the poor.
+Ali Nuhu, Aminu Sharif, Sadiq Sani Sadiq, Jamila Nagudu, Fati Washa, and Aisha Tsamiya, among others, live a life full of show-offs, pretence, lies, deceits and condescension.
 If one needs to be entertained, Kalan Dangi offers that in a very enthralling manner.
 However, the film is somewhat unnecessarily divided into two parts.
-Therefore, the story is cut short at its climax while a sequel, to be released perhaps next year, entitled Karshen Kalan Dangi shall resolve all the conflicts.
+Therefore, the story is cut short at its climax, while a sequel, to be released perhaps next year and entitled Karshen Kalan Dangi, shall resolve all the conflicts.

 Ali Gumzak champions as the director of some of the most hilarious films of 2017.
 Makaryaci is yet another one.
-Again, Sadiq Sani Sadiq, using his God-given flair of acting roles, makes the film one of the best of the year.
+Again, using his God-given flair for acting roles, Sadiq Sani Sadiq makes the film one of the best of the year.
 The story revolves around his cupidity while he does nothing to legitimately earn a kobo.
-He always hires trendy clothes, asks Rabi’u Daushe, a chauffeur of an affluent household, to drive him to places including a university.
+He always hires trendy clothes and asks Rabi’u Daushe, a chauffeur of an affluent household, to drive him to places, including a university.
 He pompously lies to the students that his father is a minister or ambassador.
 He finally falls for one of them, Hafsat Idris.
-Against the wish of his grandparents, he sells off his only inherited goats only to spend the entire money on his girlfriend who eventually discovers his real identity.
-The film stars Sulaiman Bosho, Mama Tambaya, Mustapha Naburaska, Musa Maisana’a, among others.
+Against his grandparents' wishes, he sells off his only inherited goats only to spend the entire money on his girlfriend, who eventually discovers his real identity.
+The film stars Sulaiman Bosho, Mama Tambaya, Mustapha Naburaska, and Musa Maisana’a, among others.

 8. Husna ko Huzna